coderefinery/coderefinery.org/content/about/staff-meetings.md

 - Syncing with GitHub:
   - One commit per meeting with "20YY-MM-DD" as version/commit message.
   - 3 dots top right -> "Versions and GitHub Sync"
   - This document is linked to [this file](https://github.com/coderefinery/coderefinery.org/blob/main/content/about/staff-meetings.md).
-See also [this overview page](https://coderefinery.org/about/meeting-minutes/).
   - Meeting chair commits after a meeting.